 SEIU v.
 Department of Mental Health, Supreme Judicial Court.
 The Service Employees International Union ("SEIU") has challenged the Department of Mental Health's contracts for the provision of Community Based Flexible Supports ("CBFS") as unlawful privatization contracts under the so-called Pacheco Law.
 The union seeks declaratory relief invalidating portions of the CBFS contracts as well as reinstatement of and back pay for up to 100 former Department case managers who the union claims were laid off in 2009 as a result of these allegedly unlawful contracts.
-On August 15, 2012, the Department of Mental Health ("Department") filed a motion for judgment on the pleadings dismissing the case due to lack of subject matter jurisdiction based on SEIU's lack of standing to pursue the action and its failure to include as defendants in the action the private contractors whose contracts would be partially invalidated were the requested relief granted.
+On August 15, 2012, the Department of Mental Health ("Department") filed a motion for judgment on the pleadings seeking to dismiss the case due to lack of subject matter jurisdiction based on SEIU's lack of standing to pursue the action and its failure to include as defendants in the action the private contractors whose contracts would be partially invalidated were the requested relief granted.
 By Memorandum of Decision and Order dated March 8, 2013, the Superior Court allowed the Department's motion, and on March 24, 2013, judgment entered dismissing the case.
 SEIU subsequently appealed.
 On August 15, 2014, the Supreme Judicial Court issued a decision affirming the Superior Court's determination that the complaint was deficient for failing to name the state contractors in the CBFS program as parties.
 It remanded the case to the Superior Court for the sole purpose of allowing SEIU to move to amend its complaint to add as necessary parties the DMH contractors.
 In its August 15, 2014 decision, the Supreme Judicial Court reversed the Superior Court's separate determination that, based on the pleadings, SEIU lacked direct standing to seek enforcement of the Pacheco Law.
 The union filed an amended complaint naming the CBFS contractors on October 8, 2014.
-In addition to other defenses, the Department continues to deny that it violated the Pacheco Law or that the 2009 lay-offs were due to the CBFS procurement.
-The 2009 layoffs were instead the result of mid-fiscal-year budget reductions.
-The Department further denies that reinstatement or back pay would be available as relief in the action even if portions of the CBFS contracts were invalidated.
-The Department believes that the potential cost associated with rehiring the laid-off case managers would be \$10 million annually.
-This would be in addition to whatever back pay might be awarded if the plaintiff prevails.
-In late August, 2015, the Superior Court issued a memorandum of decision dismissing SEIU's complaint for lack of jurisdiction on the ground that the only extant contracts are renewal contracts, which are expressly excluded from the purview of the Pacheco Law.
+After the Department moved to dismiss this amended complaint, the Superior Court in late August, 2015 issued a memorandum of decision dismissing SEIU's complaint for lack of jurisdiction on the ground that the only extant contracts are renewal contracts, which are expressly excluded from the purview of the Pacheco Law.
 A judgment dismissing the case with prejudice was entered on August 28, 2015.
 SEIU filed a notice of appeal and, on January 13, 2016, the Supreme Judicial Court allowed SEIU's application for direct appellate review.
-SEIU filed its brief on March 4, 2016.
-The Department's and the CBFS contractors' briefs were filed on May 23, 2016.
+The parties' briefs have been filed and the Court is expected to hear oral arguments in early September.
+The Department believes that the potential costs associated with rehiring the laid-off case managers, should the Court reject its arguments, could reach \$10 million annually.
+This would be in addition to whatever back pay might be awarded if the plaintiff prevails.